for Your Maximum

 Fighting for You

-Bicycling is a great way to get around Manhattan and is also many times, more affordable than other types of transportation.
+Bicycling is a great way to get around Manhattan and is also many times more affordable than other modes of transportation.
 But bicycle dooring poses significant risks to cyclists throughout New York City and it is preventable.
 If you have been injured in a bicycle dooring accident, contact the Law Office of Michael J. Redenburg, Esq.
-PC today at 212-240-9465 and schedule your free, in-office, no obligation consultation today.
+P.C. today at 212-240-9465 and schedule your free, in-office, no obligation consultation today.